 Why it’s so important to clean up your WordPress database.
-All WordPress websites are comprised of two parts – the files which contain media, themes and plugins and database which contains the settings, posts, post meta, users and their credentials and so forth.
+All WordPress websites are comprised of two parts – the files which contain media, themes, and plugins and the database which contains the settings, posts, post meta, users and their credentials, and so forth.

 The file size of the WordPress database can vary, depending on the site.
 It can range from as little as 1MB to a few or tens of gigabytes.

 It is important to optimize your database for a number of reasons.
 A bloated database can slow down the site and the backend, or even crash it.
 Sometimes a loss of data can occur.